 Equipment used by the students and instructors meets the requisite standards as set forth by our licensing and accrediting agencies.
 The institute has all the necessary equipment to adequately teach the programs.
-This equipment includes but is not limited to hospital beds, over-bed tables, bedside cabinets, storage cabinets, linen cabinets, Hoyer-lift, wheelchairs, walkers, adult-size mannequins, weight scales, EKG machines, Phlebotomy chair and Surgical table.
-The lab is also equipped with sinks and curtains to simulate real-world environment.
-To enhance the students learning, the school is also equipped with projectors and media players.
+This equipment includes but is not limited to hospital beds, over-bed tables, bedside cabinets, storage cabinets, linen cabinets, Hoyer-lift, wheelchairs, walkers, Hi-Def mannequins, weight scales, EKG machines, Phlebotomy chair, Surgical tables, furnaces, Air conditioners, commercial refrigerators, and various HVAC tools.
+The labs are fully equipped with to simulate real-world environment.
+To enhance the students learning, the school is also equipped with projectors, laptops and media players.
 Media center is equipped with latest computers with Internet accessibility.